cgoxo/DistributedDataBalancer/README.md

 ## Installation
 - Clone the repository
-- Install dependencies using `pip install -r requirements.txt`
+- Install dependencies using `pip3 install kafka-python`

 ## Usage
 - Run the consumer nodes using `python consumer.py`